-This project aims to explore the applications of Authentic Enquiry in different contexts in order to identify and refine a set of design principles which can have widespread applications across domains, in particular the corporate world.
-It is a collaboration between learning professionals in business, education and community.
-It’s based in the Systems Learning and Leadership Centre at the Graduate School of Education, University of Bristol and is co-directed by Tim Coburn and Ruth Deakin Crick.
+This project explored the applications of Authentic Enquiry in different contexts in order to identify and refine a set of design principles which can have widespread applications across domains, in particular the corporate world.
+It was a collaboration between learning professionals in business, education and community.
+It was based in the Systems Learning and Leadership Centre at the Graduate School of Education, University of Bristol and was co-directed by Tim Coburn and Ruth Deakin Crick.

 Value to Society and Engagement

 Together with other factors, effective learning underpins the continuous improvement of social and economic well-being.
 Its value is not restricted to education but is immanent in organizations as an enabler of value creation and in individual lives as we grow and adapt throughout our lifetimes.
 These new ‘products’ promise significant value to society.